-If you have been wanting to take your camera to Turkey, now may be one of the best times to visit: the whole country seems to be on sale!
+If you have wanted to take your camera to Turkey, now may be one of the best times to visit: the whole country seems to be on sale!

-Good Starter List of Places to Take Pictures of in Istanbul: Istanbul is rich in places and scenes to photograph and it seems infinitely changeable in different lights and from day to day.
+Good Starter List of Places to Take Pictures of in Istanbul: Istanbul is gorgeous in places and scenes to photograph, and it seems infinitely changeable in different lights and from day to day.
 These are just a few suggestions to get you started.

 - Blue Mosque

 - Hagia Sophia

-- Egyptian (Spice Bazaar) Market (I found it more interesting than the Grand Bazaar)
+- Egyptian (Spice Bazaar) Market (I found it more impressive than the Grand Bazaar)

 - Life on the Bosporus